Summary

 On March 16, 2025, about 1415 Alaska daylight time, a Cessna 172A airplane, N7274T, was substantially damaged when it was involved in an accident near Fairbanks, Alaska.
 The pilot reported minor injuries, and the pilot-rated passenger was uninjured.
 The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

-During the initial climb out, the pilot pulled the carburetor heat knob and immediately experienced a large drop in engine RPM.
-After observing that power was not being restored, he turned back towards the airport.
-The engine continued to run at low power; however, the airplane was unable to maintain altitude and the pilot elected to land on a frozen river South of the airport.
-During the landing, the airplane nosed over which resulted in substantial damage to the wings.
+During the initial climb out, the pilot pulled the carburetor heat knob to recheck the functionality of the carburetor heat and immediately experienced a large decrease in engine speed.
+He kept the carburetor heat on, “expecting it to clear quickly if it was ice, as it has always done in the past.”
+After observing that power was not restored, he turned back towards the airport.
+The engine continued to run at low power; however, the airplane was unable to maintain altitude and the pilot elected to land on a frozen river south of the airport.
+During the landing, the airplane nosed over, which resulted in substantial damage to the wings.

 Data Source